MIMIC95/Gelbooru-Client-MIMIC95/README.md

 <h2>Setup Guide</h2>

-To use the program to access Gelbooru you only need to make a Gelbooru account, google it.
+To use the program to access Gelbooru you only need to make a Gelbooru account, google it. <br/>
-Technically you don't need a Gelbooru account or API Key but it might cause issues when accessing the API excessively.
+Technically you don't need a Gelbooru account or API Key but it might cause issues when accessing the API excessively.<br/>

 ![image](https://github.com/user-attachments/assets/80f7bf9b-f3e5-4d14-b8d8-706b38470294)